 Important aspects when opening a restaurant in Spain

 There are several aspects you should take into consideration if you want to open a restaurant here.
 Our specialists in company formation in Spain can provide you with relevant information so that your investment turns into a successful business and can help out with advice on the business permits needed in this case, the health and safety regulations imposed to catering units and numerous other relevant matters.

 The video below offers a short presentation on the registration of a Spanish restaurant:

 According to the way you intend to brand your business, when opening a restaurant in Spain you should pay close attention to a set of aspects.
 Our team of consultants in company registration in Spain can advise on any matter related to the incorporation of a restaurant in one of the Spanish cities, such as Barcelona or Madrid.
 However, regardless of the incorporation place, the following should be taken into consideration:

 - location – it is very important for your restaurant to be set in a location which attracts clients;

 - size – having a larger restaurant requires more logistics procedures, hiring more personnel and increased costs;

 One of the most important licenses a restaurant should have is the Food Handler’s Certificate, necessary for all the employees handling and preparing food.
 In order to receive the certificate, the company’s personnel is required to complete a course on food safety and pass an exam that will attest the fact that they have the necessary knowledge and training in food handling, processing, cooking and others.

 The registration procedure in Spain

-In order to open such a company, you will need a minimum share capital of EUR 3,000 and receive a CIF (tax identification number), issued by the Commercial Registry in Spain; our company formation specialists can present to you all the documents required by the Spanish authorities.
+In order to open such a company, you will need a minimum share capital of EUR 3,000 and you will receive a CIF (tax identification number), issued by the Commercial Registry in Spain; our company formation specialists can present to you all the documents required by the Spanish authorities.